 Our guest blogger, Sara Militello, is a Training Manager at Sandy Hook Promise who supports students in learning the signs of suicide and violence.
 She is also an expert on teaching students how to get help with a suicidal crisis.

 A few years ago, when I was a classroom teacher, I had the devastating experience of losing a student to suicide.
 She was a talented 16-year-old girl, an excellent artist, and a reader with a bright future ahead of her.
 Sadly, she also struggled with depression.
 At her funeral, all I could think was, I know she didn’t mean it.

 When I look back, it’s difficult to realize that so many warning signs were missed by myself and the entire school community.
 That’s why it’s so important to learn the signs someone shows when they need help so that we can get better at stopping suicide.

 Suicidal thoughts, depression, and mental health issues are as serious as any other medical emergency.
 You deserve support, treatment, and care, just like if you broke your leg or got a bad case of COVID.
 That’s why I’m answering these common questions from teens on how to help stop suicide.

 1. What should I do about suicidal thoughts?

 Talking about suicide can be difficult and bring up painful experiences.
-Please contact the National Suicide Lifeline at 1-800-273-8255 (TALK) or text the Crisis Text Line at 741-741 if you’re struggling with suicidal thoughts right now.
+Please dial 988 to reach the Suicide & Crisis Lifeline or text the Crisis Text Line at 741-741 if you’re struggling with suicidal thoughts right now.